kiz13/kiz.note/roadmap-backend/relational-db/mysql.md

 `mysqldump --no-tablespaces --column-statistics=0 -h x.x.x.x -u user_name -p database_name > dump.sql` [source, also check the comment that points out what's **-p**](https://stackoverflow.com/a/48810450/11844003)

-- `-p` is for the password argument - not the database name.
+- `-p` is for the password argument, not the database name.
 But it's insecure to store it in plain text so adding `-p` means you will be prompted for the password at login [source](https://stackoverflow.com/questions/2989724/how-to-mysqldump-remote-db-from-local-machine#comment91984954_48810450)
 - the `column-statistics` option is enabled by default in mysqldump 8, disable it by setting to 0 [source](https://stackoverflow.com/questions/52423595/mysqldump-couldnt-execute-unknown-table-column-statistics-in-information-sc)
 - Access denied you need (at least one of) the PROCESS privilege(s) ... [how to](https://dba.stackexchange.com/questions/271981/access-denied-you-need-at-least-one-of-the-process-privileges-for-this-ope) use `--no-tablespaces` option
 - dump a set of table of one or more tables `mysqldump [options] db_name [tbl_1 tbl_2]` [source](https://stackoverflow.com/questions/18741287/mysqldump-exports-only-one-table)